Documentation

 Physical Disability

-You will need a letter from a medical doctor or nurse practitioner, signed and on letterhead, stating the diagnosis and symptoms, and the impact of the disability on your learning.
-It is recommended that documentation must be no more than one year old,
+You will need a letter from a medical doctor or nurse practitioner that is signed on letterhead that includes the diagnosis and symptoms, and impact on your learning.

 Hearing Impaired or Deaf

-Students need to submit their most recent Audiogram and report that includes diagnosis, and impact on learning.
+You will need to submit your most recent audiogram and report that includes the diagnosis and impact on your learning.

 Visually Impaired or Blind

-Bring in a recent report from a visual exam, including diagnosis, and impact on learning.
+You will need to submit a recent report from a visual exam that includes the diagnosis and impact on your learning.

-In order to comply with the guidelines for documentation of a disability, outlined by the American’s with Disabilities Act, you will need a letter from a psychiatrist; psychologist; therapist; social worker; or medical doctor, signed and on letterhead,
+To comply with the guidelines for documentation of a disability, outlined by the Americans with Disabilities Act (ADA), you will need a letter from a psychiatrist, psychologist, therapist, social worker, or medical doctor that is signed on letterhead that includes the diagnosis and symptoms, and impact on your learning.

 Learning Disability (LD)